Vodafone NZ increases its stake in private equity-owned Digital Mobile, ramps up physical presence

 Vodafone plans to expand its store network, by opening four new stores; three in Auckland - Britomart, Newmarket and Sylvia Park, and another in Christchurch CBD.
 It will also pilot its new concept "customer service supercentres" in three stores.

 About 20 of Vodafone's current retail stores are company-owned, 22 are run by Digital Mobile under Millennium.
+It also has 24 franchised stores.
 The focus on its physical expansion comes following a partnership with private investment company Millennium Corp which has seen the company increase its stake in Digital Mobile to 50 per cent.

 Millennium operates a portfolio of businesses in the telecommunications and technology sectors, including Digital Mobile, which Vodafone has held a 25 per cent stake in since 2001.

 Vodafone said shoppers visited its stores to play around with the latest phones and technology or seek to advice.
-Consumers are no longer visiting stores to pay their bills or top up their pre-paid phones as they once were.
+Consumers were no longer primarily visiting stores to pay their bills or top up their pre-paid phones as they once were.

 Vodafone NZ consumer director Carolyn Luey, formerly general manager of MYOB, said the rise of online shopping and digital consumption had changed consumer behaviour.